 19. The scriptures of Abraham and Moses.

-Tafsir and Benefits of Surah Al Ala
+Tafsir of Surah Al Asr

 This Surah was revealed in Makkah before the migration to Al-Madinah.
 The proof of this is what Al-Bukhari recorded from Al-Bara’ bin `Azib, that he said, “The first people to come to us (in Al-Madinah) from the Companions of the Prophet were Mus`ab bin `Umayr and Ibn Umm Maktum, who taught us the Qur’an; then `Ammar, Bilal and Sa`d came.
-Then Umar bin Al-Khattab came with a group of twenty people, after which the Prophet came.
+Then `Umar bin Al-Khattab came with a group of twenty people, after which the Prophet came.
 I have not seen the people of Al-Madinah happier with anything more than their happiness with his coming (to Al-Madinah).
 This was reached to such an extent that I saw the children and little ones saying, `This is the Messenger of Allah who has come.’
 Thus, he came, but he did not come until after I had already recited (i.e., learned how to recite)

 (Why didn’t you recite “Glorify the Name of your Lord, the Most High,”; “By the sun and its brightness,” and “By the night when it envelopes.”)
 Imam Ahmad recorded from An-Nu`man bin Bashir that the Messenger of Allah recited

 Surat Al-A`la (chapter 87) and Surat Al-Ghashiyh (chapter 88) for the two `Ids and Jumu`ah.
 If they occurred on the same day, he would recite them in both of them.”
 In his Musnad, Imam Ahmad recorded on the authority of Ubayy bin Ka`b, Abdullah bin `Abbas, `Abdur-Rahman bin Abza, and the Mother of the believers, `A’ishah, that the Messenger of Allah used to recite

 In the Name of Allah, the Most Gracious, the Most Merciful.